Nepal: Transportation

 Nepal remains isolated from the world's major land, air and sea transport routes, although, within the country, aviation is in a better state, with 47 airports, 11 of them with paved runways; flights are frequent and support a sizeable traffic.
 The hilly and mountainous terrain in the northern two-thirds of the country has made the building of roads and other infrastructure difficult and expensive.
 As of 2016, there were just over 11890 km of paved roads, 16100 km of unpaved roads, and just 59 km of railway line in the south.
 As of 2018, all district headquarters (except Simikot) had been connected to the road network.
 Most of the rural roads are not operable during the rainy season; even national highways regularly become inoperable.
 Nepal depends almost entirely on assistance from countries like China, India and Japan, for building, maintenance and expansion of the road network.
 The only practical seaport of entry for goods bound for Kathmandu is Kolkata in India.
 The national carrier, Nepal Airlines, is in poor shape due to mismanagement and corruption, and has been blacklisted by the EU.
 Internally, the poor state of development of the road system makes access to markets, schools, and health clinics a challenge.
+Nepal has the worst road infrastructure in Asia.